-Hydrogen peroxide vapor enhances hospital disinfection of superbugsJanuary 1st, 2013 in Diseases, Conditions, Syndromes /
+Hydrogen peroxide vapor enhances hospital disinfection of superbugsJanuary 1, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Infection control experts at The Johns Hopkins Hospital have found that a combination of robot-like devices that disperse a bleaching agent into the air and then detoxify the disinfecting chemical are highly effective at killing and preventing the spread of multiple-drug-resistant bacteria, or so-called hospital superbugs.